Navi Mumbai Maharashtra, India Travel Guide

 A serene network of canals, lagoons, and lakes with unique culture.

-For a completely different experience, combine your urban Navi Mumbai trip with a visit to the spiritual city of Varanasi.
+For a completely different experience, combine your urban Navi Mumbai trip with a visit to the religious city of Varanasi.
 Consider a return visit during a different season to experience Navi Mumbai's diverse moods.